BishopFox/badPods/README.md

 A collection of yamls that create pods with different elevated privileges.
 Quickly demonstrate the impact of allowing specific security sensitive pod specifications.

 ## Background
 Occasionally pods need access to privileged resources on the host, so the Kubernetes pod spec allows for it.
 However, this level of access should be granted with extreme caution.
-Administrators have ways to prevent the creation of pods with these security sensitive pod specifications: Pod Security Policies or with admission controllers like OPA Gatekeeper.
-However, it is not always clear to an administrator what the real-world security implication of allowing a certain attributes is, and quite often, pod creation polices are not as locked down as they should be.
+Administrators have ways to prevent the creation of pods with these security sensitive pod specifications using Pod Security Policies or with admission controllers like OPA Gatekeeper.
+However, the real-world security implication of allowing a certain attributes is not always understood, and quite often, pod creation polices are not as locked down as they should be.

 ## Prerequisites
 In order to be successful in this attack path, you'll need the following: